1. StreamsHub Console overview

 Check the information on the Partitions tab.

-For each partition, you can view its replication status, as well as information on designated partition leaders, replica brokers, and the amount of data stored by the partition.
+For each partition, view the replication status, as well as information on designated partition leaders, replica brokers, and the amount of data stored by the partition.

 - In-sync